harshkasyap/harshkasyap.github.io/contact.md

 # Contact Me

-Email: harshkasyap@gmail.com
+Email: hkasyap.cse@iitbhu.ac.in

-Office: - Department of Computer Science and Engineering, IIT (BHU)
+Office: - SF-04, Department of Computer Science and Engineering, IIT (BHU).

 <!--h2>Book a Meeting with Me</h2>
 <p>I'm happy to chat!
 Choose a time that works for you below:</p>